gritcoandreea/Mobile-Development-Lab/README.md

 -the user can see a list of items purchased in the past ( history)

+-the user can see a chart of monthly expenses

+-POWER USER : Can benefit from all of the above features.

--power user :  can see the history of purchased elements -normal user : cannot see the history of purchased elements , also cannot see the chart of monthly expenses
+-NORMAL USER : cannot see the history of purchased elements , also cannot see the chart of monthly expenses